-- You can create up to five clusters across regions for each account.
-You can deploy up to 40 nodes in each cluster.
-To increase the quota of clusters or nodes, submit a ticket.
+- By default, you can create up to five clusters across regions with each account.
+Each cluster can contain up to 40 nodes.
+To increase the quota of clusters or nodes,submit a ticket.

-- To create an ACK cluster that supports sandboxed containers, you must set the parameters
+- To create an ACK cluster that runs sandboxed containers, you must set the parameters

-Parameter Description Zone Select a zone where Elastics Compute Service (ECS) Bare Metal instances are deployed.
-Sandboxed containers support only ECS Bare Metal instances.
+Parameter Description Zone Only ECS Bare Metal instances support sandboxed containers.
+Make sure that you can purchase ECS Bare Metal instances in the selected zone.
 Kubernetes Version Select 1.14.6-aliyun.1 or later.
 Container Runtime Select Sandboxed-Container.
 Worker Instance Add worker nodes by creating new ECS instances.
-Billing Method Select the subscription billing method.
-Instance Type Select ECS Bare Metal instances.
-Mount Data Disk Mount a data disk of 200 GiB at least.
-We recommend that you mount a data disk of 1 TB or larger.
+Instance Type Select ECS Bare Metal Instance.
+Mount Data Disk Mount a data disk of at least 200 GiB.
+We recommend that you mount a data disk of at least 1 TB.
 Operating System By default, the AliyunLinux operating system is used.
-You cannot not change the operating system.
+You cannot change the operating system.

 - Log on to the ACK console.

-- In the Select Cluster Template dialog box, find Standard Dedicated Cluster and click Create in the Other Clusters section.
+- In the Select Cluster Template dialog box, find Standard Dedicated Cluster in the Other Clusters section and click Create.

-- On the ACK proprietary edition tab, configure the cluster.
+- On the Dedicated Kubernetes tab, configure the cluster.

 - Configure basic settings of the cluster.

-Parameter Description Cluster NameEnter a name for the cluster of Container Service for Kubernetes (ACK).Note The name must be 1 to 63 characters in length, and can contain digits, letters, and hyphens (-).
+Parameter Description Cluster NameEnter a name for the ACK cluster.Note The name must be 1 to 63 characters in length.
+It can contain digits, letters, and hyphens (-).
 Region

 Resource GroupMove the pointer over All Resources at the top of the page and select the resource group to which the cluster belongs.
-The name of the selected resource group appears on the page.
+The name of the selected resource group is displayed.
 Kubernetes Version Select a Kubernetes version.
 Container Runtime Select Sandboxed-Container.
-VPCSelect a Virtual Private Cloud (VPC) network to deploy the cluster.
-Shared VPC networks and standard VPC networks are supported.
+VPCSelect a virtual private cloud (VPC) to deploy the cluster.
+Shared VPCs and standard VPCs are supported.

 Network Plug-inSelect a network plug-in.
 Both Flannel and Terway are supported.
-For more information, see Flannel and Terway.
+For more information, see Work with Terway.

-- Flannel: a simple and stable Container Network Interface (CNI) plug-in developed by the Kubernetes community.
-Flannel offers a few simple features and does not support standard Kubernetes network policies.
+- Flannel: a simple and stable Container Network Interface (CNI) plug-in that is developed by the Kubernetes community.
+Flannel provides a few simple features.
+However, it does not support standard Kubernetes network policies.

-- Terway: a network plug-in developed by ACK.
-Terway allows you to assign Alibaba Cloud
+- Terway: a network plug-in that is developed by ACK.
+Terway allows you to assign elastic

-elastic network interfaces (ENIs) to containers.
-It also allows you to customize Kubernetes
+network interfaces (ENIs) of Alibaba Cloud to containers.
+It also allows you to customize

-network policies to control intercommunication among containers, and implement bandwidth throttling
+Kubernetes network policies to control intercommunication among containers and implement bandwidth throttling

 on individual containers.

-- If you select a shared VPC network for a cluster, you must select the Terway network plug-in.
+- If you select a shared VPC for an ACK cluster, you must select the Terway network plug-in.